0xROOTPLS/x64_Shellcodes/README.md

 # x64_Shellcodes
-Repository of my shellcode payloads.
-Some are position independant, some arent.
-Some are null-free, some arent.
-See chart below.
+**Some are position independant, some are not.
+Some are null-free, some are not.
+See chart below.**